Table of Contents

 - Non-IgM MGUS (IgG, IgA, IgD or light chain MGUS) accounts for most MGUS cases and is characterized by a monoclonal plasma cell proliferation

-- A subset are light chain MGUS: only monoclonal light chains with complete loss of heavy chain expression
+- Light chain MGUS (a subset) has only monoclonal light chains with complete loss of heavy chain expression

-- Rarely plasma cell MGUS produces an IgM M protein (1% of cases, Swerdlow: WHO Classification of Tumours of Haematopoietic and Lymphoid Tissues, 4th Edition, 2017)
+- Rarely, plasma cell MGUS produces an IgM M protein (1% of cases)

 Essential features

-- Non-IgM MGUS is a benign premalignant plasma cell disorder that is characterized by the presence of serum M protein < 30 g/l, bone marrow clonal plasma cells < 10% and absence of plasma cell myeloma related end organ damage or amyloidosis
+- Non-IgM MGUS is a benign, asymptomatic premalignant plasma cell disorder that is characterized by the presence of serum M protein < 30 g/L, bone marrow clonal plasma cells < 10% and absence of plasma cell myeloma related end organ damage or amyloidosis

 - Non-IgM MGUS may progress to a malignant plasma cell neoplasm (rate of 1% per year)